Football in Brazil: Football style

 Garrincha (left), Brazilian winger and 1962 World Cup star, is regarded as one of the greatest dribblers of all time.

-Brazil plays a very unfundamental and distinctive style.
+Brazil plays a very distinctive style, referred to as 'ginga'.
 For example, dribbling is an essential part of their style.

 After the third title in the 1970 FIFA World Cup, Brazilian football experienced a drought of World Cup titles, which would only end in 1994.
 In the meantime, despite playing flashy football that enchanted the world (like the 1982 FIFA World Cup squad), the Seleção started to prioritize results-based football.
 Thus, since the mid-1990s, Brazilian football began to lose its characteristics.
 For Tostão, Brazilian football has become outdated: "The most classic example of this is that in the last 20 years Brazil has not had a single great midfield player.
 And this happened because there was a division in the midfield between the midfielders, who play scoring further back, and two midfielders, who play up front, close to the opponent's area.
 The game lost exchange of passes in that environment.
 The Spanish and Germans do this very well.
 That was the best Brazil had in my time and disappeared.
 We had Gérson, Rivellino, Clodoaldo, then Falcão, Toninho Cerezo.
 This is what Iniesta, Rakitic, Modric and Kroos did, for example, and what Xavi and Schweinsteiger did.
 This characteristic that the Europeans encouraged most, the Brazilians devalued.
 We created many area dribblers.
 This is just one example of how Brazilian football has gone down the wrong path."

 The great exodus of players in recent years to European competitions has generated a great debate in the country, especially about the consequences this would have on the style of Brazilian football, as it could "Europeanize" the way players act.